Particle Component - Renderers

 This renderer draws a line between each particle that is spawned.

-• Subdivision: The number of subdivisions in each line.
+- Subdivision: The number of subdivisions in each line.
 Higher numbers makes corners smoother at the cost of system performance.

 # Rope Trail Renderer

 This renderer draws a line along the path of each particle.
-It is relatively expensive but allows you to draw smooth lines along your particles, which may be useful in complex movement scenarios such as the vortex example in the video above.
+It is relatively expensive but allows you to draw smooth lines along your particles, which may be useful in complex movement scenarios such as the vortex example in the video below.